 Royal Welsh Show and Covid-19

 The Royal Welsh Show defines high summer in Wales every single year.
-Editions are organised at the showgrounds of Llanelwedd, Builth Wells, and usually take place at the end of July.
+Editions are organised at the show grounds of Llanelwedd, Builth Wells, and usually take place at the end of July.
 For a total of four days, the entire rural community can come and enjoy the festivities and competitions.
 The audience is made from agricultural professionals as well as the local rural communities.
-The show is organised by the Royal Welsh Agricultural Society and the gates open at 08:00 am in the morning every day, although closing times vary depending on programming.
+The show is organised by the Royal Welsh Agricultural Society and the gates open at 08:00 am every day, although closing times vary depending on programming.
 The show grounds can be reached by most major motorways in the UK - M42/ M5/ A44/ M6/ M56/ A483/ A4.
 There are also railway connections to Llanelwedd through Shrewsbury or Swansea with two options to get off - Builth Road or Llandrindod Wells stations.
 It’s a peaceful, scenic trip through the rich Welsh countryside.

 What Are People Saying?